fluid-project/infusion/README.txt

 This Release is a BETA
 ======================

-This is an early, BETA version of Fluid Infusion 0.4.
-The contents of this distribution are a snapshot of the Fluid code as of June 26, 2008.
-A number of tasks will be carried out between this BETA and the actual release:
+This is an early, BETA version of Fluid Infusion 0.5.
+The contents of this distribution are a snapshot of the Fluid code as of August 28, 2008.
+A number of tasks will be carried out between this BETA and the actual 0.5 release:

 * Blocker issues will be addressed (see Known Issues below).
   To monitor the status of bug resolutions, see the Fluid Issue Tracker, at